Most would say, breastfeeding moms can’t have their usual drink energy drinks. But what if I can convince you that they actually can?

 However, due to medical precautions, ingredients in energy drinks might be present in quantities that are not suitable for babies, which might cause toxicity to a certain level.

-Energy drinks have evolved from being heavily loaded with sugar and caffeine to now having healthier options, so if the mother chooses appropriate energy drinks and monitors the baby and herself well, drinking energy drinks should not pose a threat to mom or the baby.
+Energy drinks have evolved from being heavily loaded with sugar and caffeine to now having healthier options, so if the mother chooses appropriate energy drinks and monitors the baby and herself well, drinking energy drinks should not pose a threat to the mom or the baby.

 How long after breastfeeding to drink energy drinks again?